davidhemphill/presenter/README.md

 composer require hemp/presenter`
 ```

-Add this macro in a Service Provider somewhere in your project
+Add this macro in a Service Provider somewhere in your project:

 ```php
 Collection::macro('present', function ($class) {